The Smoking Gun That Lied: a Review of JFK: The Smoking Gun

 They then stop and reveal that Mclaren's hero Howard Donahue had problems with the single-bullet theory until he realized Connally was sitting on a jump seat significantly lower and inboard of Kennedy's seat.
 They even steal a scam from, well, just about every other show with scam animation (scamination?) and give the audience an overhead view of the limo as the jump seats are slid six inches in from the door...which is a lie because the seats were only 2 1/2 inches in from the door.

 They then reveal Donahue's other revelation--that Connally was turned to his right when hit.
-When this is taken account, they claim, everything aligns.
+When this is taken into account, they claim, everything aligns.

 And the trajectory, you guessed it, points back to the sniper's nest.